ECEntrics/janus-ci-cd/SETUP.md

 ## Prerequisites

-To execute the commands bellow you should have a working docker installation on the machine you intend to use.
+To execute the commands below you should have a working docker installation on the machine you intend to use.

 The only other prerequisite is that ports 80 and 443 should be free.